Exact and Approximate Counting of Database Repairs: Exact Counting

 \begin{lemma} \lemmaauxthird \end{lemma}

-\paragraph{The Recursive Procedure.} Due to Lemmas~\ref{lem:aux-1},~\ref{lem:aux-2} and~\ref{lem:aux-3}, it is easy to see how the recursive procedure $\mathsf{Eval}$ that accepts as input a database $D$, a set $\dep$ of FDs with an LHS chain, and a $\dep$-safe SJFCQ $Q$, and computes $\rfreq{Q}{D,\dep}$, can be devised.
+\paragraph{The Recursive Procedure.} We are now ready to introduced the procedure $\Eval$ that generalizes the corresponding procedure for primary keys~\cite{MaWi13}. $\Eval$, depicted in Algorithm~\ref{alg:eval}, accepts as input a database $D$, a set $\dep$ of FDs with an LHS chain, and a $\dep$-safe SJFCQ $Q$, and performs the following steps.
 It first checks if $D \not\models Q$, in which case it returns $0$.
 It then checks if $\comp{Q}{\dep} = \emptyset$, in which case it returns $\rfreq{Q}{D,\dep}$.
-Then, it essentially implements the three auxiliary lemmas by checking which condition holds, and computing the relative frequency of the simplified queries via recursive calls.
-We can show, via an inductive argument, that during the execution of $\mathsf{Eval}(D,\dep,Q)$ the number of recursive calls is at most polynomial in $||D||$.
-This, together with the following facts, implies that $\mathsf{Eval}(D,\dep,Q)$ runs in polynomial time in $||D||$: (i) the conditions of the if-then statements can be checked in polynomial time in $||D||$; in fact, apart from the condition $D \not\models Q$, all the other conditions are database independent, (ii) we can count the number of repairs of a database w.r.t.~$\dep$ in polynomial time in the size of the database (Proposition~\ref{pro:counting-repairs-lhs-fp}), and (iii) computing the relative frequency of an SJFCQ with an empty complex part (the base case) is feasible in polynomial time in the size of the database (Proposition~\ref{pro:counting-repairs-no-complex-part}).
+Then, it essentially implements the three auxiliary lemmas from above by checking which condition holds, and computing the relative frequency of the simplified queries via recursive calls.
+We proceed to show that $\Eval$ is indeed correct, i.e., it computes the value $\rfreq{Q}{D,\dep}$, and runs in polynomial time in $||D||$.